PeterLuschny/Calendars.jl/README.md

 JulianNum  JN#2251506
 ```

-So the message is: use the European calendar, not the Common/Gregorian one.
+Extrapolating backwards is why the Gregorian calendar is called 'proleptic.'
+But even that is not correct: `proleptic` refers to the future; it would be better to call it `preleptic.` In any case, the message is: use the European calendar, not the Common/Gregorian one.

 ### Options and formats